victoriacheng15/website/blog/2023/01-04-react-hooks-usecontext/index.md

 export default Todo;
 ```

 This will allow you to access the todo data from the `TodoContext` in `component G`.
+That way, you don't have to pass props down from `component A` to `component G`.

 ```js
 export function useTodoContext() {